falcosecurity/pdig/README.md

 # pdig

-A standalone executable based on ptrace and sysdig libraries.
+A standalone executable based on ptrace and falcosecurity libraries.

 ## Why pdig?